Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Even at first glance, it’s easy to see why the Sony 4K Projector stands tall as nearly the best projector for gaming on the market.
-The ability to provide a first-rate gaming experience isn’t the only quality this projector has, boasting compatibility and support for a wide range of media and even enhancing non-4K images, and displaying them even in bright areas.
+The ability to provide a first-rate gaming experience isn’t the only quality this projector has, boasting compatibility and support for a wide range of media, enhancing non-4K images, and displaying them even in bright areas.

-The Sony 4K Projector offers extraordinary performance with its high-quality design and innovative technology.
+The Sony 4K Projector’s high-quality design and innovative technology offer extraordinary performance.
 Whether you want a genuine IMAX experience at home, or a clear and lifelike gaming immersion, this projector will deliver and impress.

 The Sony 4K Projector delivers undeniably high-quality performance and design, though this understandably comes at a cost.
 With a steep price tag, one would expect an incredible level of quality – fortunately, the VPL-VS695ES delivers and then some.
 Many 4K projectors are expensive, but only a few offer the features and compatibility that this Sony 4K Projector does.
 With so much quality packed into it, the only other home cinema projectors with better performance will cost you a great deal more.

 While the product’s support may not be ideal, don’t let that detract from the product itself.
-The Sony 4K Projector is a hard-working machine that is guaranteed to deliver a top-notch experience; be it an unforgettable family movie night or an intense gaming session, the 695 is made to inspire awe.
+The Sony 4K Projector is a hard-working machine guaranteed to deliver a top-notch experience; be it an unforgettable family movie night or an intense gaming session, the 695 inspires awe.